--The Morgan Stanley Institute for Sustainable Investing and Kellogg School of Management at Northwestern University today announced that the Coast Haven Brokerage team was named the winner of the 2022 Kellogg-Morgan Stanley Sustainable Investing Challenge.
-The team was one of 16 finalist teams competing in the virtual Challenge on Friday, April 8.
-The 16 finalists were selected from a field of 77 teams, composed of over 250 students from 35 different countries.
-Their projects targeted impact in 29 countries.
+The Morgan Stanley Institute for Sustainable Investing and Kellogg School of Management at Northwestern University today announced that the Village Savings and Agriculture Insurance team was named the winner of the 2023 Kellogg-Morgan Stanley Sustainable Investing Challenge.
+The team was one of 12 finalists selected from a competitive field of 95 teams, with innovative projects targeting impact in 27 countries.

-Now in its twelfth year, the Kellogg-Morgan Stanley Sustainable Investing Challenge is an annual global competition designed to inspire future leaders to develop innovative financial vehicles to help address critical social and environmental issues.
+Launched in 2011, the Kellogg-Morgan Stanley Sustainable Investing Challenge is an annual global competition designed to inspire future leaders to develop innovative financial vehicles to help address critical social and environmental issues.
 The finalists pitched a wide variety of ideas, illustrating the breadth of sustainable investing possibilities – including financing tools that address the vaccination gap in Sub-Saharan Africa, water scarcity in the U.S. Colorado River Basin, and fast-fashion supply chain sustainability in Vietnam.

 The Challenge seeks to inspire the next generation of sustainable investing practitioners, connect emerging leaders with industry professionals, and foster greater emphasis on sustainable finance at graduate schools around the world.
-More information on this year’s winner and the finalists can be found on the Morgan Stanley website and by following the conversation on social media with #SIChallenge.
+More information on this year’s winner and the finalists can be found on the Morgan Stanley website.

 About Morgan Stanley

-Morgan Stanley (NYSE: MS) is a leading global financial services firm providing investment banking, securities, wealth management and investment management services.
-With offices in more than 41 countries, the Firm's employees serve clients worldwide including corporations, governments, institutions and individuals.
-For more information about Morgan Stanley, please visit https://www.morganstanley.com/.
+Morgan Stanley (NYSE: MS) is a leading global financial services firm providing a wide range of investment banking, securities, wealth management and investment management services.
+With offices in 41 countries, the Firm’s employees serve clients worldwide including corporations, governments, institutions and individuals.
+For further information about Morgan Stanley, please visit www.morganstanley.com.

 About The Morgan Stanley Institute for Sustainable Investing

-The Morgan Stanley Institute for Sustainable Investing builds scalable finance solutions that seek to deliver competitive market rate returns while driving positive environmental and social impact.
+The Morgan Stanley Institute for Sustainable Investing (The Institute) builds scalable finance solutions that seek to deliver competitive financial returns while driving positive environmental and social impact.
 The Institute creates innovative financial products, thoughtful insights and capacity building programs that help maximize capital to create a more sustainable future.
 For more information about the Morgan Stanley Institute for Sustainable Investing, visit www.morganstanley.com/sustainableinvesting.

 About Kellogg School of Management